Extent of Protection

 - General Act: Sensitive Criteria: age, sexual orientation, religious and philosophical conviction and handicap; and General Criteria: marital status, birth, wealth, political conviction, syndical conviction, language, current or future health condition, physical or genetic characteristics and social background.

 - Gender Act: sex, including pregnancy, giving birth and maternity, sex change and gender identity or gender expression.

 - Racism Act: nationality, a so-called race, colour of skin, social background and national or ethnic origin.

-A distinction, which should be regarded as discrimination could nevertheless be regarded as lawful if it is justified by one of several motives.
+A distinction, which should be regarded as discrimination, pursuant to the conditions set out above, could nevertheless be regarded as lawful if it is justified by one of the motives below: